 A stray cat may be underweight as they don’t have the hunting skills a feral cat has learned.

 If you are able to catch the cat, declawing is another sign the cat is a stray and not a feral.

 What to do if you find a stray cat:

 If you suspect a cat may be stray, if it is friendly enough, try to catch it.
-Many cats have microchips under their skin and a quick trip to the vet will be able to determine if this is the case or not.
+A trip to the vet will be able to determine if the cat has a microchip or not.

 Take a good, clear photo of the cat and place flyers around your local area including schools, community notice boards, local shops, veterinary offices etc.

 Call around shelters and ask if anybody has reported a missing cat fitting the description of the cat.